ZahraaDk/Airbnb-Full-Stack-Data-Analysis-Project/README.md

 `python data_ingestion_script.py`

-You should be able to check the app.log file to see the ETL work.
+You should be able to check the above screenshots to see the ETL work.

 As for the dashboard access: Please use this link "public powerbi link" to access your data.